 At contract inception, an assessment of the goods and services promised in the contracts with customers is performed and a performance obligation is identified for each distinct promise to transfer to the customer a good or service (or bundle of goods or services).
 To identify the performance obligations, the Company considers all the goods or services promised in the contract regardless of whether they are explicitly stated or are implied by customary business practices.
 A contract for Launch Services generally requires the Company to provide an integrated service for each launch, which includes launch vehicle analysis and design, development and production, payload integration, launch preparation and launch support execution.
 The intention of the contract is to provide a full-service launch to the customer rather than providing separate deliverables of each of the services outlined above, and these services are interdependent and interrelated.
 The Company to provide integrated propulsion systems, which includes analysis and design, development and production.
-The intention of the contract is to provide a fully functional propulsion system to the customer and all the activities are interdependent and interrelated.
-The Company believes that the delivery of each propulsion system represents one single performance obligation.
+The intention of the contract is to provide a fully functional propulsion system to the customer and all the activities are interdependent and interrelated and provide a fully functional propulsion system to the customer and all the activities are interdependent and interrelated.
+The Company to provide a fully functional propulsion system to the customer and all the activities are interdependent and interrelated.